poltergeist42/JDM/_1_userDoc/source/HPVC.rst

 .. glossary::

+   Enumeration

+      Enumeration is the process of gathering information on a target in order to find potential attack vectors and aid in exploitation.

+      This process is essential for an attack to be successful, as wasting time with exploits that either don't work or can crash the system can be a waste of energy.
+Enumeration can be used to gather usernames, passwords, network information, hostnames, application data, services, or any other information that may be valuable to an attacker.

    EXPLOIT

       An exploit is a way to abuse a vulnerability.
 It can be code that sends data to your server,